Welding Gas Cylinder Recertification Costs and Process Guide

 Expect deposits (example: argon around $270 refundable on return) and typical refill charges after deposit (about $139).

-Hydrostatic testing may cost extra—roughly $55 if the test has expired or will within 12 months—while some suppliers recertify high-pressure cylinders for about $20–$25.
+Hydrostatic testing may cost extra, roughly $55 if the test has expired or will within 12 months.
+Some suppliers recertify high-pressure cylinders for about $20–$25.

 Cost-Saving Alternatives: Exchanges, Buying New, or Scrapping

-You’ll want to weigh exchange programs against recertification costs, since some suppliers will swap an acceptable tank at no extra charge while recert fees typically run $20–$50 or more.
+You’ll want to weigh exchange programs against recertification costs.
+Some suppliers will swap an acceptable tank at no extra charge while recert fees typically run $20–$50 or more.

 Buying new tanks ($200–$375) can be cheaper than repeated recertification, and scrapping an unusable cylinder may net roughly $30 to offset a replacement.